 - You could simply keep cooking the red cabbage for five to ten minutes without the lid to cook out some of the liquid.
 The sugar in the jam, (and if you used real chicken stock, the gelatin) will help naturally thicken and glaze the cabbage.

-- Alternatively, you could make a slurry with flour or corn starch and use that to thicken the liquid.
-Be careful not to use to much thickener, the liquid should be just thick enough to barely coat a spoon!
+- Alternatively, you could make a slurry with flour or cornstarch and use that to thicken the liquid.
+Be careful not to use too much thickener, the liquid should be just thick enough to barely coat a spoon!

-Once cooked and the cabbage is soft and tender, you can either serve the braised red cabbage immediately while hot, or cool it and then reheat at your leisure.
-The braised red cabbage is best stored in a non-re-active, airtight container.
+Once cooked and the cabbage is soft and tender, you can either serve the braised red cabbage immediately while hot or cool it and then reheat it at your leisure.
+The braised red cabbage is best stored in a non-reactive, airtight container.

-My mother always says that Rotkohl simply tastes better the next day as it marinates in its juices.
-So feel free to make this side dish the day before you are having guests over for supper.
+My mother always says that Rotkohl - German Red Cabbage Recipe - simply tastes better the next day as it marinates in its juices.
+So feel free to make this side dish the day before you have guests over for supper.

 Dishes To Serve With This German Red Cabbage